Things to know about Yogyakarta

 Best sunset spots in Yogyakarta

 Yogyakarta has some best sunset spots that offer warm and relaxing vibe with beautiful landscapes.
 Here are 4 best sunset spots in Yogyakarta recommended by jogjatripper.
 Prambanan temple Prambanan temple is one of the most beautiful temples in Yogyakarta.
-The main temple towers 47 meters above several other temples,
+The main temple towers 47 meters above several other temples, making

 Read More »